moondance-labs/tanssi-docs/builders/interact/ethereum-api/libraries/web3js.md

 node increment.js
 ```

 If successful, the transaction hash will be displayed in the terminal.
-You can use the `get.js` script alongside the `increment.js` script to make sure that value is changing as expected:
+You can use the `get.js` script alongside the `increment.js` script to make sure that the value is changing as expected.

 ![Increment and check value Web3js](/images/builders/interact/ethereum-api/web3js/web3js-5.png)